-‘I am so glad I don’t have to go through all that anymore,’ is one of the first thoughts I have when I hear someone say they still hate their parents.
-That raging insecurity and confusion, projected onto the parents, was so painful at times that I’m glad I don’t have to deal with it anymore.
-When I hear someone say that their parents are bumbling fools, idiots, or backwater hicks from the 1950’s, I remember saying such things, and I do regret some of it.
-As has been said of regrets, there is little that we can do about them now.
-I have also heard some say that the struggle to correct past errors defines us.
+I am so glad I don’t have to go through all that anymore, is the first thought I have when I hear an adult around my age talk about how they still hate their parents.
+When they say it with such animosity and rage, I remember the emotions that drove me to say such things, and I’m happy to be passed all that.
+When I hear someone say that their parents are bumbling fools, idiots, or backwater hicks from the 1950’s, I remember saying such things, and I regret some of it, but as has been said of regrets, there is little that we can do about them now, and our struggle to correct past errors defines us.

 Having my own job, my own money, and my own car did a great deal to provide me the independence I desired, but I wanted more.
-Having my own home, and friends, and a life completely independent of my dad’s influence gained me even more, but it wasn’t enough.
+Having my own home, and friends, and a life completely devoid of my dad’s influence gained me even more, but it wasn’t enough.

 In the Workplace

 Much to my shock, I began quoting my dad to fellow tenured employees, when I was well into my thirties:

 “Everyone has a boss,” and “You can learn everything there is to know about the world from books, but the two words most conducive to success in life are going to revert to either: ‘Yes sir!’ and ‘No sir’.”

 I loathed those words for much of my young life, as they implied that even after escaping my dad’s management of my life –a level of authority that turned out to be far more macro than I ever considered possible– I would always have a boss.
 The bosses who followed my dad incidentally taught me the true difference between his level of macro management, and their definition of micro when I was out on my own, and out from under his totalitarian thumb.
 I would also learn that my boss’s moods would forever dictate whether my day would be a good one or a bad one, in the same manner days under my dad’s moods affected me, only tenfold.